 How Do F1 Cars Harvest Energy?

-F1 cars harvest energy using the energy recovery system, made up of the MGU-K in the brakes and the MGU-H in the turbocharger.
-These motor generator units harvest waste energy lost under braking as kinetic energy, and as heat lost in the exhaust gases, before sending it back to the energy store.
+F1 cars harvest energy using the energy recovery system, made up of the MGU-K connected to the crankshaft and the MGU-H in the turbocharger.
+These motor generator units harvest waste energy lost under braking as kinetic energy, and as heat lost in the exhaust gases, and this energy can be used in various ways.

-We have mentioned the word energy quite a lot already, and especially waste energy.
-This word has been in inverted commas for a good reason.
-Essentially, the car’s powertrain can only be so efficient, as there is a lot of energy lost at each stage due to friction, which results in heat which is lost to the atmosphere.
-This is common of all mechanical equipment and is a challenge for engineers.
+We have mentioned the word ‘energy’ quite a lot already, and especially in the context of waste energy.
+Essentially, the car’s powertrain can only be so efficient, as there is a lot of energy lost at each stage due to friction, which results in heat, which is lost to the atmosphere.
+This is common of all mechanical equipment and is an ever-present challenge for engineers.

-Thus, the waste energy in question is not wasted just for the sake of it, as it is instead inevitable when it comes to combustion engines.
+The waste energy in question is not wasted just for the sake of it, as it is inevitable when dealing with combustion engines.
 The second idea to note concerns the first law of thermodynamics.
 This states that energy cannot be created nor destroyed, only transformed.
-Essentially, it can only be shifted from one form to another, rather than “made” or “lost”.
+Essentially, it can only be shifted from one form to another, rather than ‘made’ or ‘lost.’

 So we need to consider what is happening to the energy within a car when it is being driven.
 The engine uses fuel and oxygen to generate mechanical energy through combustion.
 This is a result of the chemical energy of the fuel and oxygen being burned, and the mechanical energy of the pistons is converted into kinetic energy in the wheels, driving the car forwards.

 At every stage of the process, heat is generated, which is another form of energy.
 This occurs due to friction of components rubbing against each other, as well as a by-product of combustion itself.
-But there is a lot of heat generated at the wheels in particular, most notably when the car is braking intensely.
-It is friction between the brake pads and the brake discs that slow the car down.
+The MGU-H makes use of heat energy that would otherwise be lost through the exhaust gases, but the MGU-K converts kinetic energy into electrical energy instead.

 A motor is an electrical component that turns when it receives an input of energy.
-As part of a circuit, that input energy is electrical energy, and the motor turns by converting it into kinetic energy.
+As part of a circuit, that input energy is electrical energy, and the motor turns, converting it into kinetic energy.
 These motors can be used to turn things like wheels and turbines.
-Turning the motor mechanically however can also turn the kinetic energy back into electrical energy.
+But turning the motor mechanically (rather than with electricity) can also turn the kinetic energy back into electrical energy.